grjsmith/practical_strategy_for_technologists/Chapter2.md

-# Chapter 2: Prerequisites for executing a strategy
+# Chapter 2: Understanding the organisation's operating environment

 The new definition of a strategy, proposed in chapter one mentions conditions:

 An identifiable pattern of actions that when performed in similar **conditions** will achieve the same results each time.

-This chapter will examine those conditions.
+This chapter will present a framework for defining those conditions.

 ## Sun Tzu’s Art of War

-Sun Tzu's wrote the Art of War roughly 2,500 years ago.
-In the first chapter Sun Tzu provides a structure for thinking about the conditions the strategist has to contend with.
+Sun Tzu wrote the Art of War roughly 2,500 years ago.
+In the first chapter Sun Tzu provides a framework for understanding an organisation's operating environment and readiness to execute a strategy.

 > The art of war, then, is governed by five constant factors, to be taken into account in one's deliberations, when seeking to determine the conditions obtaining in the field.
 These are: The Moral Law; Heaven; Earth; The Commander; Method and discipline.
 >